dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 ---
-title: "The dbt Cloud Scheduler"
+title: "The dbt Cloud job scheduler"
 id: "job-scheduler"
 sidebar_label: "Job scheduler"
 description: "The dbt Cloud Scheduler queues scheduled or API-triggered runs, before preparing the job to enter cloud data platform.
 Build observability into transformation workflows with the in-app scheduling, logging, and alerting."
 tags: [scheduler]
 ---

-Use dbt Cloud's job scheduler to streamline your data transformation workflows, build observability, govern data, and empower data teams to run dbt in production with ease.
-Create custom schedules to run production jobs and decrease operating costs.
+The dbt Cloud job scheduler is a powerful tool that helps data teams optimize their data transformation workflows, makes it easier to run dbt in production environments, governs data, automates your dbt jobs, and empowers teams to get results faster with less effort.

-The dbt Cloud scheduler queues scheduled or API-triggered runs, before preparing the job to enter the cloud data platform.
+By using scheduler, you can improve the efficiency of your data transformation process, while also gaining greater visibility into its progress.
+You can use custom scheduling for your jobs, which allow you to run them automatically and save money by reducing manual work.
+It also provides governance policies to make sure your data is transformed consistently and meets your organization's standards.

+The scheduler is a key feature of dbt Cloud that helps teams run dbt in production with ease and confidence, while also providing powerful observability and governance capabilities.

 ## Scheduler terms